monsoonmaelstrom/book2/book2.md

 “The enemy of my enemy, as they say.”

 “Seeing the future?
-You didn’t think that was worth mentioning?
-At any point?
+You didn’t think that was worth mentioning at any point?
 Ever?”

 “No. Why would I?”